sanidhiya-khandelwal/Angular-intro/README.md

 -Property Binding
--Class Binding -> we will conditionally bind css class to HTML element using class binding in Angular -Style Binding -> binding inline css based on conditions or binding style to html element using style binding method
+-Class Binding -> we will conditionally bind css class to HTML element using class binding in Angular -Style Binding -> binding inline css based on conditions or binding style to html element using style binding method -Event binding -> to bind events to html elements we use () brackets and not [] this